 - There are a few pure portfolio changes that may help, such as drawdown alignment, voluntary blinding to volatility, lock-in structures, and faux-dividends.

-- More effective is making the portfolio construction process structured, collaborative and highly personal
+Making the portfolio construction process more structured, collaborative and highly personal would be even better.

 - Always have a design process which starts with the big questions and works down to the little ones.

 - The investor should feel the portfolio is an outcome of their decisions.
 The more they understand what’s in the portfolio and why, the more they’ll stick with it for the right reasons.